willbeaufoy/portfolio-tracker/README.md

 ### TypeScript+JavaScript

+#### Exports

+Use named exports where you can i.e. `export MyComponent` not `export default MyComponent`.
+Default exports have no benefit for us and using named ones promotes consistency and clarity.

 #### Function declarations vs function expressions

 When creating a named function, use function declarations not function expressions, as function declarations